 And if it doesn’t work?
 We’re the ones analyzing the data, sanding down the rough edges, and polishing everything so that you start seeing results.
 Then we do it all over again.

 Sure, we’re not writing fantasy novels or in the spotlight, but we’re the ones who beat Google to get you on the first page of search results.
 We’re the voice for the business.
-And, we’re pretty much experts on 56 thousand things SEO.
+We’re pretty much experts on 56 thousand things SEO.
 That’s pretty cool.